Vol. 3, Printmaking

 various regions of the world, from the Nazca to the legends of the Elbe region.

-The publication is part of FRANEK’s multi-part catalog raisonné published by DISTANZ and provides a comprehensive overview of the prints from 1960 to 2000, accompanied by text contributions and essays by Annelie Lütgens, Wieland Schmied, Philip Peter Schmidt, Lucie Schauer, and the artist.
+The publication is part of FRANEK’s multi-part catalogue raisonné published by DISTANZ and provides a comprehensive overview of the prints from 1960 to 2000, accompanied by text contributions and essays by Annelie Lütgens, Wieland Schmied, Philip Peter Schmidt, Lucie Schauer, and the artist.

 Volumes 1 and 2: Catalogue raisonné of paintings